kiooeht/Humility/README.md

 #### Events
 * The Colosseum
 	* Second fight changed to double Gremlin Nob instead of Taskmaster + Gremlin Nob
+	* The Gremlin Nobs in this fight will not summon gremlin minions
 * Masked Bandits
 	* Pointy
 		* Starts with 2 Thorns